 Health care assistance could be made available to participants when lack of assistance will affect their ability to obtain or maintain employment, or if it is a requirement of an educational program.
 This supportive service should be used only when there are no other resources available to the participant.
-Maximum expenditure is \$500.00 per participant.
+Maximum expenditure is \$500.00 per participant per program year.